-Ben Zhong Tang is Stephen K. C. Cheong Professor of Science, Chair Professor of Chemistry, and Chair Professor of Chemical and Biological Engineering at The Hong Kong University of Science and Technology (HKUST).
+Ben Zhong Tang is Distinguished Presidential Chair Professor at the Chinese University of Hong Kong,Shenzhen (CUHK-SZ).
 His research interests include macromolecular chemistry, materials science, and biomedical theranostics.
 He is spearheading the research on aggregation-induced emission (AIE), a topic ranked no. 2 in the areas of Chemistry and Materials Science by Thomson Reuters in its report on Research Fronts 2015.

 Tang received B.S. and Ph.D. degrees from South China University of Technology and Kyoto University, respectively.
 He conducted postdoctoral research at University of Toronto.
 He joined HKUST as an assistant professor in 1994 and was promoted to chair professor in 2008.
-He was elected to the Chinese Academy of Sciences (CAS) and the Royal Society of Chemistry (RSC) in 2009 and 2013, respectively.
+Now he is an Adjunct Professor at HKUST.
+He was elected to Chinese Academy of Sciences (CAS), Royal Society of Chemistry (RSC), Asia Pacific Academy of Materials (APAM), World Academy of Sciences for the Advancement of Science in Developing Countries (TWAS), and International Union of Societies for Biomaterials Science and Engineering (IUSBSE).

 Designed By Souler Ou with .